ABOUT

 • B.A.
 University of Virginia

-• Trained by renowned instructors Pat Miller and Gail Fisher, leaders in the positive training movement
+• Trained directly with renowned instructors Pat Miller and Gail Fisher, leaders in the positive training movement

 Credentials